tModLoader/tModLoader/PortingNotes_1.4.5.md

 - DrawBlockReplacementIcon return changed from void to bool.
 Does that affect how the builders toggle works?
 Did vanilla behavior change?
 New state bool in logic, and DoStatefulTickSound
 - See updated `toolTipNames[numLines] = "UseMana";` patch.
 Look into IsSpaceGun and GetManaCost, might need updates.
 - Double check PlayerLoader.ModifyZoom logic.
 Seems like there is only 1 callsite now, code was cleaned up?
-- What is Main.boulderLogo?
-Seems like MenuLoader needs to be updated with a new vanilla menu option?
 - There are new music tracks and some might have been moved.
 Update SceneEffectPriority enum docs and double check that they are correct for both methods.
 - DrawPlayer_14_2_GlassSlipperSparkles gone?
 - Need to find where ProjectileLoader.DrawHeldProjInFrontOfHeldItemAndArms (ModProjectile.DrawHeldProjInFrontOfHeldItemAndArms) should go.
 PlayerDrawSet removed heldProjOverHand and there are new fields as well.
 Seems like `SelectedDrawnProjectile.drawLayer == 8` replaced it in DrawPlayer_31_ProjectileOverArm?
 ProjectileDrawLayerID.HeldProjOverHand exists.